Celebrating Lunar New Year in Sydney

 This article contains affiliate links.
 Our full disclosure policy is here

-2024 is the Year of the Dragon (the wood dragon year to be exact).
-If you were born in 1940, 1952, 1964, 1976, 1988, 2000 or 2012, this is your year!
+2025 is the Year of the Snake.
+If you were born in 2013, 2001, 1989, 1977, 1965, 1953, this is your year!

-The Year of the Dragon 2024
+The Year of the Snake 2025

-Looking for the best places to celebrate the Year of the Dragon?
+Looking for the best places to celebrate the Year of the Snake?
 Look no further; Sydney City Council’s celebrations will run across the week.
 You will also find local events spread across the city, from Chinatown to Chatswood and Hurstville to Campsie.
 There is something for everyone, and best of all, much of it is free!

 Lunar Lanes Haymarket Street Party